 Especially in the scene where the small XF-11 plane crashes into a Beverly Hills residential area, the building is constructed with the traditional method of shooting the wings of a small 1/4 scale plane with a total length of 5 m at high speed.
 The “special effects” were made by.

-Before shooting, I made a detailed forecast with CG and shot carefully.
+Before shooting, I made a detailed forecast with CG and shot it carefully.

 This shot is extremely powerful and immersive, nominated for the model and miniature category at this year’s 2005 VES (Hollywood Visual Effects Society) Awards, and is perfect for Hollywood effects people.